 It doesn’t seem like Curling can ever get out of the shadow of being pegged as this novelty sport – in the U.S. I’m talking about.
 Somehow it just doesn’t seem like it will ever make that transition of being fully embraced by Americans.

 Other than that Curling club, I’m not sure where else any Curling fans can go to play it around here.
 It’s not like you and your friends can grab your rocks and brooms, go to the park and have an afternoon game.
 Maybe in colder states there’s more venues for it, but I don’t picture much Curling being played in inner cities in the U.S.

 It also doesn’t help that NBC doesn’t devote it’s big network coverage to any Curling events, but rather one of their cable stations gets the honors.
-This year it appears NBCSN will be airing the Curling games.
-I never even heard of this station before, but luckily I have it, so my DVR is busy recording every Curling event that is making it to air.
+USA Network and NBCSN will be airing a few Curling games.
+I never even heard of this NBCSN station before, but luckily I have it, so my DVR is busy recording every Curling event that is making it to air.
 I think my DVR will fill up pretty fast with them.